 A recent case examined whether or not the Employment Tribunals Act allows for more than one Early Conciliation (EC) certificate per "matter" to be issued by ACAS, which could have the effect of extend the time limits for making claim.

-What is an EC certificate?
+What is an Early Conciliation certificate?

 If no settlement is reached, ACAS will then issue an EC certificate to the prospective claimant which acts as a passport to the employment tribunal.
 There are some limited occasions where an EC certificate is not required.